 Analysis Model is a technical representation of the system.
 It acts as a link between system description and design model.
-In Analysis Modelling, information, behavior and functions of the system is defined and translated into the architecture, component and interface level design in the design modeling.
+In Analysis Modelling, information, behavior, and functions of the system are defined and translated into the architecture, component, and interface level design in the design modeling.

 Objectives of Analysis Modelling:

-- It must establish a way of creation of software design.
+- It must establish a way of creating software design.

-- It must define set of requirements which can be validated, once the software is built.
+- It must define a set of requirements that can be validated, once the software is built.